 Amanda Saunders, Class of 2018

-Amanda Saunders is a second-year law student and a Co-Chair for ELS.
+Amanda Saunders is a third-year law student and a General Board Member of ELS.
 Amanda grew up in Florida and received her B.A. in Environmental Studies from the University of North Carolina at Chapel Hill.
 Prior to law school, Amanda lived in Durango, Colorado for five years, where she worked at an environmental non-profit helping local governments with climate action planning and consulted with businesses on sustainability issues.
-As a law student, Amanda has worked for the California Attorney General’s Office, the Center for Biological Diversity, and Shute, Mihaly & Weinberger LLP.
-In addition to her position with ELS, Amanda is also an Executive Editor for Environs Environmental Law & Policy Journal and a member of the King Hall Negotiations Team.
-In her free time, Amanda enjoys hiking, climbing, skiing, reading, and cooking.
+As a law student, Amanda has worked for the California Attorney General’s Office, the Center for Biological Diversity, Shute, Mihaly & Weinberger LLP, and the Natural Resources Defense Council.
+In addition to her position with ELS, Amanda is also an Executive Editor for Environs Environmental Law & Policy Journal and on the board of the King Hall Negotiations Team.
+In her free time, Amanda enjoys hiking, climbing, boating, reading, and cooking.

 Jamie Katz, Class of 2018